Home » Unearthing Tokyo and it’s Hidden Gems

 Jimbocho

-3. Nezu Shrine: A Tranquil Oasis in Central Tokyo
+3. Nezu Shrine—Serene Oasis in Urban Tokyo

 Nezu Shrine